garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

 As of Garden v0.12.22, the `kaniko` build mode no longer requires shared system services or an NFS provisioner, nor running `cluster-init` ahead of usage.
 {% endhint %}

+{% hint style="info" %}
+As of Garden v0.13, the default namespace for the build Pods is the project namespace.
+Set `kaniko.namespace` in the provider configuration to override to a specific, separate namespace.
+{% endhint %}

 Enable this by setting `buildMode: kaniko` in your `kubernetes` provider configuration.

-_As of Garden v0.12.22, we also recommend setting `kaniko.namespace: null` in the `kubernetes` provider configuration, so that builder pods are started in the project namespace instead of the `garden-system` namespace, which is the current default.
-This will become the default in Garden v0.13._

 Note the difference in how resources for the builder are allocated between Kaniko and the other modes.
 For this mode, the resource configuration applies to _each Kaniko pod_.
 See the [builder resources](../../reference/providers/kubernetes.md#providersresourcesbuilder) reference for details.